lino-framework/welfare/docs/specs/ledger.rst

     >>> from lino.api.doctest import *
     >>> from lino.api import rt

-This document describes the new functionalities implemented as a project called "Sozialbuchhaltung" and started in May 2015.
+This document describes the new functionalities added between May and September 2015 as a project called "Nebenbuchhaltung Sozialhilfeausgaben" (:ticket:`143`).

 .. contents::
    :depth: 1